-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants:

-List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-Number of Enrolled Students Awarded Nonneed-based Scholarships and Grants

-First-time, Full-time, First-year Students Number
+H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants:List the number of degree-seeking full-time and less-than-full-time undergraduates whohad no financial need and who were awarded institutional non-need-based scholarshipor grant aid.
+Numbers should reflect the cohort awarded the In the chart below, students may be counted in freshmen should also be counted as full-time under more than one row, a Number of Enrolled Students Awarded Non- need-based Scholarships and Grants First-time, Full-time, First-year Students Number N. Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and 12A01 tuition benefits) 126 Average in \$ O. Average dollar amount of institutional non-need- based scholarship and grant aid awarded to 12A02 students in line n \$ 3,329 Number P. Number of students in line a who were awarded an institutional non-need-based athletic 12A03 scholarship or grant 13 Average in \$ Q. Average dollar amount of institutional non-need- based athletic scholarships and grants awarded to H2A04 students in line p \$ 9,833

+Full-time Undergrad (Incl.
+First-year.)
+Number

 N. Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and

-H2A01 tuition benefits) 126
+H2A05 tuition benefits) 286

 Average in \$

-O. Average dollar amount of institutional non-need-based scholarship and grant aid awarded to
+O. Average dollar amount of institutional non-need- based scholarship and grant aid awarded to

-H2A02 students in line n \$ 3,329
+H2A06 students in line n \$ 4,068

 Number

 P. Number of students in line a who were awarded an institutional non-need-based athletic

-H2A03 scholarship or grant 13
+H2A07 scholarship or grant 42

 Average in \$

-Q. Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to
+Q. Average dollar amount of institutional non-need-

-H2A04 students in line p \$ 9,833
+H2A08 based athletic scholarships and grants awarded to students in line p \$ 9,994

-Full-time Undergrad (Incl.
-First-year.)
-Number N. Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and H2A05 tuition benefits) 286 Average in \$ O. Average dollar amount of institutional non-need-based scholarship and grant aid awarded to H2A06 students in line n \$ 4,068 Number P. Number of students in line a who were awarded an institutional non-need-based athletic H2A07 scholarship or grant 42 H2A08 Q. Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p Average in \$ 9,994 Less Than Full-time Undergrad Number H2A09 N. Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) <= 3 Average in \$ H2A10 O. Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n
+Less Than Full-time Undergrad Number

+N. Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and

+H2A09 tuition benefits) < = 3

+H2A09 < = 3 Average in \$

+H2A09 H2A10 tuition benefits) O. Average dollar amount of institutional non-need- based scholarship and grant aid awarded to students in line n -